turingschool/career-development-curriculum-site/module_one/m1_PD_repeat_plan.md

   * Stress management
   * Take on a leadership role within your cohort through organizing study groups, leading a review session for the class, assisting SLC reps in facilitating cohort retros, organizing a non-coding social activity, etc.

-2. Goal #2: Build a professional skill(s) that will contribute to your success at Turing.
+2. Goal #2: Build a professional skill(s) that will contribute to your professional development and further your job search.

-  * Participate in an activity related to your new career outside of Turing (i.e., attend a meetup, network with an alum, research companies you're interested in, etc.)
+Here are some examples:
+  * Networking:
+     * Reflect on your personal feelings about networking
+     * Define your own goals and needs in 1:1 networking situations
+     * Outline a process for starting a conversation with your mentor or another alum around career goals
+  * Interviewing:
+     * Refine your professional story using [this worksheet](https://docs.google.com/spreadsheets/d/19JdLwk6ENV_Q6qvAlPMvMHoUVSIyLzYPp32pdaxL8Qg/edit?usp=sharing)
+     * Practice your professional story with your homeroom group, mentor, or another person in your support system
+     *
+  * Materials:
+     * Update your LinkedIn according to [these guidelines](/resources/branding_resources)
+     * Follow companies on LinkedIn...
+  * Other:
      * Write a blog post about something you're learning

-#### Goal (what is the goal):
+#### Template for Defining & Tracking Your Goals
+Use this template to help you define and track your goals by copying and pasting the questions below into a document you can share with Allison or your homeroom group.

 * Specific (What do you want to accomplish?
 Who needs to be included?
 When do you want to do this?
 Why is this a goal?):